Skip to content

 The Florida State Construction licensure categories are divided into two divisions:

-Division 1 Categories are for General, Building, and Residential Contractors.
-Division 1 exams have three parts:
+Division 1 categories are for General, Building, and Residential Contractors.
+Division 1 general contractors must pass 3 exams:

-Division 2 Categories are designed for specialties such as Gas Line, Plumbing, Pool/Spa Servicing, and more.
+Division 2 categories are designed for specialties such as Gas Line, Plumbing, Pool/Spa Servicing, and more.
+Division 2 contractors must pass two examinations:

 Register for your exam starting on the 9th page of the exam booklet.
 Find more exam information and registration details here.